Brian-Machiestay/Manage/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description
 Manage is a full stack web application built to manage all kinds of projects.
 This application takes in user input for creating boards tasks and subtasks and saves them for future retrieval, a good feature for managing projects.
 The technologies, frameworks and languages used are, html, css, bootstrap, javascript ES6+, python, flask, mysql.
+It also has user authentication as such, users would have to create an account to use it.
 Find the deployed frontend application [here](https://brian-machiestay.github.io/Manage/)

 ## Table of Content